 EMC tests are conducted in accordance with Appended Table 10 or 12 of the Electrical Appliance and Material Safety Act

-(1) Japan's unique technical standards
+(1) Japan proprietary technical standards

-there are two main technical standards.
+There are two main technical standards.

 Reasons why overseas products fail EMC testing (our case study)